WMNN-LD

-WMNN-LD (channel 26) is a low-power television station licensed to Lake City, Michigan, United States, serving the Cadillac–Traverse City area as the East Coast flagship of the 24/7 headline news service NewsNet.
-It is owned and operated by Bridge Media Networks alongside dual MyNetworkTV/Cozi TV affiliate WXII-LD (channel 12).
-Both stations share studios on West 13th Street in Cadillac, while WMNN-LD's transmitter is located off M-55 east of the city.
+WMNN-LD (channel 26) is a low-power television station licensed to Lake City, Michigan, United States, serving the Cadillac–Traverse City area.
+It is owned by Bridge Media Networks alongside dual MyNetworkTV/Cozi TV affiliate WXII-LD (channel 12).
+The two stations share studios on West 13th Street in Cadillac; WMNN-LD's transmitter is located off M-55 east of the city.

+WMNN-LD served as the flagship station of the 24/7 headline news service NewsNet until the network shut down in August 2024.

 Programming

 NewsNet Northern Michigan (26.1)

 WMNN's primary channel features a newswheel format, similar to what CNN Headline News initially used.
 The primary channel's format helped form the basis of NewsNet.

 On weekdays, the station's rolling news programming is divided into five separate titles: NewsNet Mornings (morning news), Midday Edition (early and mid afternoon news), Continuing Coverage (late afternoon news), Evening Edition (early evening and prime time news), and Nightside Edition (overnight news).
 Meanwhile, weekend news coverage is branded as Weekend Edition.

 In May 2016, the station reformatted, getting rid of pre-recorded anchors.
 The news wheel now features an eight-minute segment of news updated twice every day.

 On December 9, 2019, coinciding with the new look of the national NewsNet service and a new studio, MI News 26 was rebranded as NewsNet Northern Michigan.

-On September 14, 2021, an uninterrupted national feed of the NewsNet service, absent of any locally-produced content, was added to the second subchannel of co-owned WXII-LD, coinciding with the launch of that station's digital operations.
-Programming on WXII-LD2 is very similar to WMNN-LD1, except that it airs the national feed of NewsNet instead of the locally-produced NewsNet Northern Michigan feed.
+On September 14, 2021, an uninterrupted national feed of the NewsNet service, absent of any locally produced content, was added to the second subchannel of co-owned WXII-LD, coinciding with the launch of that station's digital operations.
+Programming on WXII-LD2 is very similar to WMNN-LD1, except that it airs the national feed of NewsNet instead of the locally produced NewsNet Northern Michigan feed.

 On January 13, 2022, Freelancer Television Broadcasting's portfolio, including NewsNet, WMNN-LD, and WXII-LD, were sold to investor Manoj Bhargava, with Eric Wotila retaining 10% ownership in the new company Bridge News, LLC.
 Under the terms of the deal, Bridge News would operate the stations via a time brokerage agreement with Freelancer Television Broadcasting.
 The sale was consummated on March 24.
+NewsNet suspended all operations as of August 3, 2024.
+The station switched to ShopHQ programming, only for it to be replaced by Binge TV on April 17, 2025.